lorenzo-crippa/lorenzo-crippa.github.io/_pages/research.md

 ## Peer-reviewed

+Bayer, P., **L. Crippa**, H. Hughes, and E. Hermansen.
+2026.
+Mapping and Quantifying Engagement Levels of Governments in IPCC Approval Meetings by Topic from Text.
+Conditionally accepted at _PLoS Climate_

 **Crippa, L.**, E. Malesky, and L. Picci.
+2026.
 Unpacking Compliance and Leakages in International Regimes: The Case of the OECD Anti-Bribery Convention.
-Conditionally Accepted at _The Journal of Politics_.
-[Download paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5241232)
+Forthcoming at _The Journal of Politics_.
+[Download paper](https://doi.org/10.1086/742490)

 **Crippa, L.**, N. Kalyanpur, and A. Newman.
 2026.
 [Financial Sanctions Spillovers and Firm Interdependence](https://doi.org/10.1086/740171).
 Forthcoming at _The Journal of Politics_.
 [Access data](https://doi.org/10.7910/DVN/OCVIH9).